 I decided to stop perming my hair when I was 16 years old, I’m not sure what triggered that decision but I’m glad I made it.
 But my decision was met with some resistance from people I knew.
 I remember one friend telling me that she thought I looked better with straight hair.
 I was told my hair looked “tough”, meaning that it wasn’t manageable and looked difficult to style basically saying it didn’t look good.
 I was questioned a lot about why I would give up my long straight hair, and told that it wouldn’t take long before I returned to perming.
 I’m happy to say my hair has been chemical free since ‘13 and I am way happier for it, even though I have broken so many combs in the process!

 I was 16 years old when I made another important decision.
 I made the choice to actively try and learn to love the skin I was in, to embrace my melanin.
 At the time I had been lightening my skin with creams for just over a year.
 It was another way to try and make myself prettier, to get as close to white as possible.
-I had the straight her, so my skin was the next logical step.
+I had the straight hair, so my skin was the next logical step.
 There were many people around me who were doing it, so it seemed normal and I was determined to do it and get my hands on those creams by any means necessary… Fortunately or unfortunately I wasn’t met with resistance when I asked my mum to buy them for me.

 By the time I was 16 and made the decision to stop, my skin was red raw and there wasn’t much of a semblance of my blackness left to see.
 I had thought my blackness was a stain to be removed and I was prepared to do anything to get rid of it… even if it meant burning my skin daily.
 Luckily, I hadn’t reached the stage where the effects of the cream were very damaging.
 My skin returned to normal after several months and I no longer looked to those creams for validation.